Search Engine Optimisation

 There are thousands of search engines in existence but the plain fact of the matter is that the vast majority of people surfing the net use a mere handful.
 Google, Yahoo and Bing between them account for the vast majority of searches.

-There is also a small number of national search engines such as Ananzi and Aardvark in South Africa which mop up most of the remainder of searches within their own national markets.
+There is also a small number of local search engines such as Ananzi in South Africa which mop up most of the remainder of searches within their own national markets.
 The remaining horde of search engines accounts for almost nothing.

 There exist programs which promise to automatically submit your site to huge numbers of search engines.
 These offers are of no value as the major search engines, which matter, do not accept automatic submissions while the rest do not matter anyway.